Skip to content

 Invoice date

-Invoice date is the date, when an outgoing invoice/accounts receivable is finished by printing the voucher.
+Invoice date is the date, when an outgoing invoice/accounts receivable is finished by printing the outgoing invoice.
 The invoice date can not be changed in general.
 However, there is a permission to allow on the first 7 days of a month dating back the invoice to the last day of last month.

 Due date